Zirodelta (ZDLT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Zirodelta Historical Price

-According to the latest data gathered on Zirodelta live price page, the current price of Zirodelta is 0.003485USD.
+According to the latest data gathered on Zirodelta live price page, the current price of Zirodelta is 0.002886USD.
 The circulating supply of Zirodelta(ZDLT) is

 In the past 24 hours, Zirodelta has shown a price movement of